WORD OF GOD

 GOD’S GRACIOUS ELECTION

-We believe that God has already from eternity chosen some to obtain eternal salvation through faith in Jesus Christ, and that this election and choosing of God is entirely of God’s grace and mercy in Christ Jesus, without any merit or worthiness on the part of men (2 Timothy 1:9; Matthew 22:14; Ephesians 1:3-14).
-We believe that all those whom God has graciously chosen before the creation of the world will, in time, be brought to saving faith in Christ through the Gospel and be sanctified and preserved in that faith unto life everlasting (2 Thessalonians 2:13-14; Acts 13:48; Romans 8:28-30; Ephesians 1:3-14; Matthew 24:22-24).
-Therefore, this doctrine of Scripture gives to believers the assurance “that He who has begun a good work in [them] will complete it until the day of Jesus Christ” (Phil.
+We believe that God desires the salvation of all men and has already, in His divine foreknowledge and from eternity, chosen those who believe and persevere in the faith to obtain eternal salvation through faith in Jesus Christ, and that this election and choosing of God is entirely of God’s grace and mercy in Christ Jesus, without any merit or worthiness on the part of men (2 Timothy 1:9; Matthew 22:14; Ephesians 1:3-14).
+We take comfort in the Bible’s promise that all those whom God has graciously chosen before the creation of the world and brought to saving faith in Christ through the Gospel will be preserved in that faith unto life everlasting (2 Thessalonians 2:13-14; Acts 13:48; Romans 8:28-30; Ephesians 1:3-14; Matthew 24:22-24).
+This doctrine of Scripture gives to believers the assurance “that He who has begun a good work in [them] will complete it until the day of Jesus Christ” (Phil.
 1:6).

-We reject as contrary to the Holy Scripture the teachings that God does not desire the salvation of all men; that He has also predestined some to damnation; or that God’s election is based upon some merit or quality in men, upon lesser resistance to the Gospel, or in view of future faith (1 Timothy 2:4; 2 Peter 3:9; Ezekiel 33:11; Matthew 23:37).
+We reject as contrary to the Holy Scripture the teachings that God does not desire the salvation of all men; that He is the cause of unbelief and damnation in those who do not come to faith; or that God’s election is based upon some merit or quality in men (1 Timothy 2:4; 2 Peter 3:9; Ezekiel 33:11; Matthew 23:37).

 As to why some are saved and others are lost, we can only say with Scripture that God’s elect are saved entirely by God’s grace for Christ’s sake, and that the lost are so entirely of their own fault because they have “not believed in the name of the only begotten Son of God” (John 3:18; 12:48; Ephesians 2:8-9; Acts 7:51).